tytydraco/yessleep/out/Broken_by_the_night.md

 Then, out of nowhere, last year, on a flight from London, she came back to my life.
 All grown up, majestic, demure, mesmerizing, deep, true.
 Bright like a diamond.
 A star made for me.

 I came back to life too.
 Every note was a melody.
 Every word a poem.
 Every kiss an attack.
-But as that new old story was starting, just like before, only magnified, the best thing to ever happen to me was followed by the worst.
+But as that story was starting, just like before, only magnified, the best thing that ever happened to me was followed by the worst.

 Before the sleepless nights took my sirenesang away again, this time for good, her final words were… “I love you unconditionally.”

 I’ll never forget.
-My first light.
-My last light.
+My first-light.
+My last-light.

-On another earth, one where I didn’t take the orange pill, we’re still in drømland, together, [liebesträum](https://youtu.be/FZ651tNXp0Y).
+On another earth, one where I didn’t take the orange pill, we’re still in drømland, sammen, [liebesträum](https://youtu.be/FZ651tNXp0Y).

 But here, in this parallel universe, the upside-down — all is gone.
 Even the ghost and me.